GeorgePimpleton/Win32-games/README.md

 There are 3 directories of revised game code sources.
 The original WinAPI dir, and two additional dirs for revised code using GDI+ and Direct2D.
 Currently the GDI+ & D2D dirs are empty placeholders.

 ### Compiler used
-I use Visual Studio 2022 (Community) to update and test the game code, setting the C++ language standard to C++20.
-You should think about using it too.
+I've used Visual Studio 2015, 2017 and 2022 (Community) to update and test the game code, setting the C++ language standard to C++20.
+You should think about using VS2022 as well.
 It's free for the Community edition.

 [Visual Studio 2022 Community download](https://visualstudio.microsoft.com/vs/community/)